Lucky Business / Shutterstock.com

 Residents of Ecuador banish their faults at midnight on New Year’s Eve.
 They do so by writing them down in a list, putting the list with a straw man dressed in the writer’s old clothes, and setting both on fire.
 The faults, like the straw man, should disintegrate.

 Chinese New Year (also called Spring Festival) is the biggest holiday of the year in China and other large communities of Chinese throughout the world.
 Although the celebrations in the U.S. generally last a few days, those in China last up to 13 days.
 The festivities include special foods (dumplings or “jiaozi”), dragon dances, fireworks and religious rituals that draw from a combination of Confucian, Buddhist and Taoist traditions.
 This is the most important family holiday for most Chinese.
 People buy new clothes and give little red envelopes or “hongbao” containing cash — to children, in particular.
 In 2019 the holiday, based on the lunar calendar, begins on Feb.
 5.

 11. Three Kings Day — Spain and Puerto Rico

 Milleflore Images / Shutterstock.com

-Customs vary among countries but the Twelve Days of Christmas is celebrated to honor the three wise men who arrived to present gifts to the baby Jesus.
+Customs vary among countries but the Twelve Days of Christmas is celebrated to honor the three wise men who traveled to present gifts to the baby Jesus.
 Spaniards celebrate Three Kings Day with gift exchanges.
 Children leave a box of hay under their beds (or outside!) on Jan.
 5 as an enticement to receive presents.
 The French feast on a King Cake in which a toy, coin or jewel is baked.
-Those who receive the piece with the trinket are thought to have good luck throughout the year.
+Those who get the piece with the trinket are said to be blessed with good luck in the new year.